ngromeconf/ngrome-website/src/content/agenda.md

           - slug: talk-5
             type: Talk
             duration: 25
-            title: The Angular approach to SSR and hydration
+            title: 'Long Road to Reusable Design System in Angular #2'
-            description: Let's explore together the motivation to shift rendering to the server side, review the Angular approach to hydration and data caching, the infrastructure necessary and the performance gains.
-We will also review the potential use-cases that benefit from this techniques and mechanisms.
+            description: Nowadays many companies put a lot of effort to create reusable components libraries and eventually it occurs that it is not reusable at all.
+What is more even tiny change can introduce regression in many places.
+I would like to show you different perspective on UI reusability in angular projects.
             speakers:
-                - slug: natalia-venditto
+                - slug: mateusz-łędzewicz
           - slug: l-talk-3
             type: Lighting Talk
-            duration: 25
+            duration: 15
-            title: 5 tips to know before building a design system
+            title: 'Navigating the Code Maze: Strategies to Tackle Technical Debt in Angular Projects'
-            description: Building your own design system sounds like a great idea, but keeping it alive, maintained & useful is a challenge.
-Let’s explore some ideas to empower your options of success.
+            description: Join us on a journey to keep your Angular project afloat as we explore the challenges of technical debt and effective strategies to manage and resolve it.
+Learn how to build a scalable organization that ensures the longevity and stability of your project over time.
+Get ready to transform your codebase into a fortress of reliability and long-term success.
             speakers:
-                - slug: dani-coll-leal
+                - slug: michele-olivo
           - slug: talk-6
             type: Talk
             duration: 25
-            title: Create Performant Angular Applications
+            title: The Angular approach to SSR and hydration
-            description: Web performance is vital for user retention and engagement.
-In Angular, enabling specific features can boost app performance.
-The talk covers techniques and media handling for creating an optimal performance via Angular.
+            description: Let's explore together the motivation to shift rendering to the server side, review the Angular approach to hydration and data caching, the infrastructure necessary and the performance gains.
+We will also review the potential use-cases that benefit from this techniques and mechanisms.
             speakers:
-                - slug: tamas-piros
+                - slug: natalia-venditto
           - slug: l-talk-4
             type: Lightning Talk 4
-            duration: 10
+            duration: 15
-            title: 'Navigating the Code Maze: Strategies to Tackle Technical Debt in Angular Projects'
+            title: Testing Angular Components with Storybook
-            description: Join us on a journey to keep your Angular project afloat as we explore the challenges of technical debt and effective strategies to manage and resolve it.
-Learn how to build a scalable organization that ensures the longevity and stability of your project over time.
-Get ready to transform your codebase into a fortress of reliability and long-term success.
+            description: In this talk we will dive into component testing with Storybook.
+We will look at how you can set up Visual Regression, User Interaction and Accessibility testing.
+Then we will focus on what we should test and how thinking about these testing can improve the quality of our code.
             speakers:
-                - slug: michele-olivo
+                - slug: christopher-holder
           - slug:
             title:
-            type: Panel with Natalia, Dani, Tamas and Michele
+            type: Panel with Mateusz, Michele, Natalia and Christopher
             duration: 15
           - slug:
             title: Coffee break